Drichbam/Streamlit-OCR/README.md

-## Streamlit OCR
+## Streamlit OCR for images

-Basic MVP to test OCR with streamlit for rapid prototyping.
-Accesses your laptop camera to take a photo and displays the recognized text.
+Basic MVP to get a grasp on OCR, streamlit (and Docker) for rapid prototyping.
+Take a picture from your laptop or upload an image file, the app will return text.

 OCR engine: EasyOCR